Economy of Urartu: Animal breeding

 Animal breeding was practiced on the Eastern Anatolia Highland since the Neolithic.
 It was a major occupation of the pre-Urartian tribe Nairi – the main purpose of Assyrian raids on Nairi settlements in the 2nd millennium BC was stealing cattle.
 Although animal breeding became secondary to agriculture during the Urartu period, it remained an important branch of economy, and was also used for regular sacrificial services in Urartian religion.
-The animals bred included cattle (close to Bos primigenius), bull (Bos taurus), buffalo (Bubalus bubalis), sheep (Ovis aries), goats (the East Caucasian tur, Capra cylindricornis and Capra domestica), pigs (Sus scrofa domestica), Persian gazelle (Gazella subgutturosa) and zebu (Bos indicus).
+The animals bred included cattle (close to Bos primigenius), bull (Bos taurus), buffalo (Bubalus bubalis), sheep (Ovis aries), goats (the East Caucasian tur, and Capra hircus), pigs (Sus scrofa domestica), Persian gazelle (Gazella subgutturosa) and zebu (Bos indicus).
 Archeological finds indicate the presence of milk processing and cheese making in Urartu.

 Unlike cattle, horses had a strategic military importance and were used for chariots.
 Horse breeding was a major occupation in Urartu, and, owing to abundant alpine meadows, was better developed than in nearby countries.
 Urartu horses were highly valued, e.g. by the king Sargon II, and were a major booty target of Assyrian military campaigns.
 According to excavations, the major horse breed in Urartu was the normal horse Equus caballus.
 Especially famous for its horses was the province Subhi, on the east coast of Lake Urmia.